18 Creative Japanese Anime Studios You Should Know

 Founded: September 1, 1975, in Japan

-In his earlier works, he produced action-oriented series such as Cyborg 009: The Cyborg Soldier and Mahoromatic: Automatic Maiden.
+Before this change, Shinbo was known for action-centric series like Cyborg 009: The Cyborg Soldier and Mahoromatic: Automatic Maiden.

 Founded: July 1996; 26 years ago